OCamlPro/drom/sphinx/config.rst

   # opam-repo = "/home/user/GIT/opam-repository"

 These fields are used as default values when calling :code:`drom`.
-Most of them are used by :code:`drom new`, except :code:`opam-repo` which is used by :code:`drom publish` to find an opam repository where to save new package descriptions.
+Most of them are used by :code:`drom project`, except :code:`opam-repo` which is used by :code:`drom publish` to find an opam repository where to save new project descriptions.

 If the :code:`author` field is not specified, :code:`drom` will try to compute it from :code:`git` configuration file in